zerotwooneone/percolator/source/Desktop.Wpf/simulator-plan.md

 - Add an explicit mapping section in `session-flow.md` Part 2 describing:
   - the protocol concepts (`InviteHandshakeRequest`, `InviteHandshakeResponse`)
-  - the concrete carrier types used by this codebase (e.g., existing handshake carrier + an inner protected payload)
+  - the concrete carrier types used by this codebase
-  - where the callback endpoint lives (only inside the end-to-end protected payload; never in transport metadata)
+    - EstablishDirectSessionRequest carries InviteHandshakeRequest (outer wrapper + signed payload)
+  - EstablishDirectSessionRequest carries InviteHandshakeRequest (outer wrapper + signed payload)
 - Update protobuf contracts to represent the reverse-signal request/response in a way compatible with the existing crypto flow.

-Required tests:

-- Contract-level serialization tests for the new reverse-signal request/response and callback endpoint fields.

 ---